 Signs You May Need A Clutch Repair

 When it comes to vehicle components, few are as tough as your clutch but that doesn’t mean it’s impervious to damage.
-Driving in bad conditions and heavy, stop-start traffic or on hills can result in wear and tear prompting a clutch repair.
+Driving in bad conditions and heavy, stop-start traffic or on hills can result in wear and tear prompting a clutch repair at a local clutch garage.

 If your clutch starts slipping it may cause more serious (and expensive) problems.
 So, here’s everything you need to know about how a clutch works and the most common signs that you may need to book a clutch repair.